Can a Small Model Learn to Look Before It Leaps? Dynamic Learning and Proactive Correction for Hallucination Detection: Method

 Strategy execution relies on the collaboration of multiple specialized agents, as hallucinations are complex and diverse, requiring them to jointly operate the detection framework.
 Their interactions are captured in a verification trajectory $\tau$ similar to ReAct \cite{yao2024react}.
 A trajectory is a sequence of states and the transitions between them, composed of interleaved thoughts, actions, and observations:

 where $s_n$ represents the state at step $n$, which includes the initial claim and the history of all prior steps $(t_i, a_i, o_i)_{i=1}^{n-1}$.
-Each state consists of: \begin{itemize} \item \textbf{Thought ($t_i$)}: The explicit reasoning guided by the overarching strategy $\pi_{strat}$, analyzing the current state to decide the next action. \item \textbf{Action ($a_i$)}: A concrete operation, typically an external tool call such as Search(query). \item \textbf{Observation ($o_i$)}: The output returned from the tool after executing action $a_i$. \end{itemize} The final verdict $Y$ is determined by the terminal state $s_N$.
+Specifically, the trajectory components are: Thought ($t_i$), the explicit reasoning guided by the overarching strategy $\pi_{strat}$ analyzing the current state to decide the next action; Action ($a_i$), a concrete operation typically involving an external tool call; Observation ($o_i$), the output returned from the tool after executing action $a_i$.
+The final verdict $Y$ is determined by the terminal state $s_N$.
 Since the initial strategy $\pi_{strat}$ orchestrates the interactions generating this trajectory, the final verdict is a direct result of the initial plan.

 Therefore, the core challenge shifts from learning a simple classifier to discovering an optimal verification strategy $\pi_{strat}^*$, that consistently guides the agent interaction to a correct and robust verdict.